bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/prepare.rst

 Prepare your Machine
 --------------------

-Before starting with the installation of the |ivy-engine| prepare your Linux machine with the necessary software and tools needed for the installation (wget, unzip, Java 11 runtime).
+Before starting with the installation of the Axon Ivy Engine prepare your Linux machine with the necessary software and tools needed for the installation (wget, unzip, Java 11 runtime).
 Most distributions have these tools pre-installed but especially certain Docker images may not.
 On Debian (e.g. Ubuntu, etc.) based